oer

 ANNOUNCEMENT

 As part of the CCC-OERI 2022-23 Student-Centered ZTC Implementation Plan, it’s the goal of the SJCC Task Force to increase the percentage of ZTC/OER offerings at SJCC by 10% to ensure greater access and equity for our students.
-Mini-grant opportunities are being offered for SJCC faculty during the 2023 spring and 2023 summer terms to support the further development of our OER/ZTC course offerings.
-Interested faculty must check with Division Deans to verify the available additional load available for the term in order to accept NIA funding.
-Eligible grant activities include, but are not limited to, the following activities:
+Mini-grant opportunities are being offered for SJCC faculty during the 2023 summer term to encourage, seed, and jump-start the ongoing work of converting an entire course section into OER.
+Eligible proposal activities included the following:

-- researching and writing reviews of OER/ZTC curriculum material for use in your discipline.
+• researching and writing reviews of OER/ZTC curriculum material for use in a discipline.

 What's next?